ideag/content-cards/readme.txt

 == Description ==

-Content Cards make ordinary web links great by making it possible to embed a beautiful Content Card to
+Content Cards make ordinary web links great by making it possible to embed a beautiful Content Card to link to any web site.

 By using OpenGraph data, Content Cards grabs the title, description and associated image to the links you embed - it's similar to how you can embed other websites, such as YouTube, Twitter, SoundCloud and more.